 To get more information about rubbing alcohol, which is an effective systemic insecticide for succulents, you can check this video

 It is a thorough clip that will help you grasp how to use it better.

 Insecticidal soap– an effective solution

-Here are some of the insecticidal soaps that have been harmful to bugs and not on your succulents.
+Here are some of the insecticidal soaps that have been harmful to bugs and not to your succulents.

 This soap is strong so ensure to use it with water in equal amounts as said on the label.
 After making the mixture directly apply it to your succulent stems and see the results.

 This spray is suitable to use on outdoor plants as it is best for them.
 When you spray this liquid on the succulent, the solution stays on the plant for a while.
 So, when the bugs try to chew on your leaves, they die.

 Bonide eight insect control